-Name of the Planting potatoes activity Objectives To familiarize AFMID with how to plant and manage potatoes Level of 1 (1=easy, 2=medium, 3=hard) difficulty Duration 1-2 hours Resources Selection of growing potatoes with one dominant Kneeler Spade or fork required shoot ready for planting Description of - Introductory talk about planting potatoes, when its best to undertake task, how it can benefit plants and tool safety. the activity give the AFMID easy-to-read instructions on task, read together and discuss - Place out potatoes 35cm apart in growing area to give idea of space available - Dig 15cm hole and place potato in - Cover over and move to next potato - Over several weeks, watch for growth - Once shoots reach around 10cm tall mound earth around stems to encourage further growth of tuber Methodology Conversation Verbal instructions stages Praising Demonstration, physical Guidance, suggestions Picture and video guidance Results Potatoes successfully planted ready to grow to their full potential - The following skills and competencies of the individual are developed: Communication skills Motor / physical skills Physical Emotional expression and Accepting support Making choices/ decision awareness adjustment Time management making awareness By learning how to plant potatoes, AFMID can develop necessary skills enabling them to grow their own vegetables to later harvest and use in cooking.
+Name of the Planting potatoes activity Objectives To familiarize AFMID with how to plant and manage potatoes Level of 1 (1=easy, 2=medium, 3=hard) difficulty Duration 1-2 hours Resources Selection of growing potatoes with one dominant Kneeler Spade or fork required shoot ready for planting • Trowel or hand fork Description of - Introductory talk about planting potatoes, when its best to undertake task, how it can benefit plants and tool safety. the activity • give the AFMID easy-to-read instructions on task, read together and discuss - Place out potatoes 35cm apart in growing area to give idea of space available - Dig 15cm hole and place potato in - Cover over and move to next potato - Over several weeks, watch for growth - Once shoots reach around 10cm tall mound earth around stems to encourage further growth of tuber Methodology Conversation Tasking and learning by Observation Verbal instructionsstagesPraising Demonstration, physical Guidance, suggestions Picture and video guidance • Showing, pointing out demonstration Results - Potatoes successfully planted ready to grow to their full potential - The following skills and competencies of the individual are developed: ◆ Communication skills ◆ Responsibility ◆ Creativity ◆ Teamwork Motor / physical skills Physical Emotional expression and Accepting support Making choices/ decision awareness adjustment Time management making • Sensory • Social interaction awareness By learning how to plant potatoes, AFMID can develop necessary skills enabling them to grow their own vegetables to later harvest and use in cooking.
 Bringing them one step closer to an independent lifestyle, increasing personal competence, autonomy and control over their own lives.
-Evaluation - Assessment of the individual's - Monitoring progress, process - Evaluation of results, final condition, initial evaluation evaluation evaluation Follow on - Watering - Weeding - Harvesting activity Recording - Use a diary or logbook to write down details of activity achievements - Stick plant label into diary or logbook Photograph results of activity or activity being undertaken
+Evaluation - Assessment of the individual's - Monitoring progress, process - Evaluation of results, final condition, initial evaluation evaluation evaluation Follow on - Watering - Weeding - Harvesting activity Recording - Use a diary or logbook to write down details of activity achievements - Stick plant label into diary or logbook - Photograph results of activity or activity being undertaken